Iraqi cleric Sadr says he won't take part in October election | Politics

 Iraqi cleric Sadr says he won't take part in October election

-The populist Shi'ite cleric Moqtada al-Sadr said on Thursday he will not take part in Iraqi elections in October and is withdrawing support both from the current government and the cabinet that will be elected to replace it.
-One of the most influential figures in Iraq, Sadr led a political bloc that emerged as the biggest in the 2018 parliamentary election, with 54 seats in the 329 seat legislature.
+The Iraqi Shi'ite cleric Moqtada al-Sadr said on Thursday he will not take part in elections in October and withdrew his support from the government, distancing himself from the state at a time when deadly hospital fires have angered Iraqis.
+One of the most influential figures in Iraq, Sadr led a political bloc that emerged as the biggest in the 2018 parliamentary election, with 54 seats in the 329 seat legislature, and his movement has big sway.

 - Country: